-Prior to September 1, 2021, participants were allowed to contribute, on a before tax and/or a Roth after-tax basis, any percentage amount, from 1% up to 50% of Plan eligible compensation.
-Effective September 1, 2021, the maximum deferral percentage amount increased from 50% to 80% for before tax and/or Roth deferrals.
+The maximum deferral percentage amount is 80% for before tax and/or Roth deferrals.
 Contributions are made on a payroll period basis.
 Participants may also contribute rollover amounts representing distributions from other qualified 401(k) plans.
 Additionally, an eligible participant who has attained age 50 before the close of the Plan Year is eligible to make tax-deferred catch-up contributions in accordance with, and subject to the limitations of Section 414(v) of the Internal Revenue Code (Code).
-However, employer matching contributions shall not be made on catch-up contribution amounts.

-The employer match is 100% of the first 4% of compensation that a participant contributes.
-In addition to matching contributions, the Plan provides for employer contributions (referred to as "sliding scale" contributions) to certain participants whose benefit under the Company's defined benefit plan was frozen as of August 1, 2008, and who satisfy certain service, age and other requirements.
-The employer sliding scale contribution are calculated as a percentage of the participant's compensation.
-The employer match and sliding-scale contributions are made through issuing common stock from the Company's treasury stock and depositing it in the participants' accounts.
-Employer match and sliding-scale contributions in the Company's stock totaled approximately \$19.2 million for the year ended December 31, 2022.
+The employer's Safe Harbor match is 100% of the first 4% of compensation that a participant contributes.
+In addition to the Safe Harbor match, the Plan provides for employer contributions (referred to as "sliding scale" contributions) to certain participants whose benefit under the Company's defined benefit plan was frozen as of August 1, 2008, and who satisfy certain service, age and other requirements.
+The employer sliding scale contribution is calculated as a percentage of the participant's compensation.
+The employer Safe Harbor match and sliding-scale contributions are made through issuing common stock from the Company's treasury stock and depositing it in the participants' accounts.
+Employer Safe Harbor match and sliding-scale contributions in the Company's treasury stock totaled approximately \$19.5 million for the year ended December 31, 2023.